 A complaint should be addressed to the superintendent minister, the Revd.
 Romeo Pedro.
 If a complaint is made to another person it should be referred to them.
 Meetings will be arranged with the person making the complaint and, usually, the person against whom the complaint has been made, in an attempt to resolve it.
 If the complaint is against the superintendent, it should be sent to the District Chair, the Revd.
-Gill Newton children or adults who may be vulnerable.
-They will support prompt action to respond to the circumstances of any safeguarding concern, whether or not any party involved wishes to make a formal complaint through the Methodist Church.
+Gill Newton circumstances of any safeguarding concern, whether or not any party involved wishes to make a formal complaint through the Methodist Church.